-Between VoIP and video calls, improved privacy controls, biometric authentication, and Any.do integration, we’ve seen loads of features come to the platform in recent years.
+Between VoIP and video calls, improved privacy controls, and biometric authentication across platforms, we’ve seen loads of features come to the app in recent years.
 There’s plenty more the company could bring to the table, however.
 With that in mind, we look at a few features WhatsApp should bring over from rival messaging apps.

 1. Multiple number support (Telegram)

-One of the downsides to using WhatsApp is that it doesn’t officially play nicely with multiple numbers.
+One of the downsides to using WhatsApp is that it doesn’t officially play nicely with multiple numbers on one device.
 The dual apps feature seen on devices by Samsung, Huawei, Xiaomi, and several other brands allows you to run two accounts on one phone, but it’s not a particularly elegant solution.

 Telegram has native support for multiple numbers though, allowing you to have up to three accounts on one app.
 We’d definitely like to see this feature implemented in an official capacity on WhatsApp as well.